LHarveyDev/homes-for-hounds/README.md

 - #### Returning Visitor Goals

-  1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+  1. As a Returning Visitor, I want to view the new dogs and see the latest news.

-     1. These are clearly shown in the banner message.
+     1. These are clearly shown in the nav bar and index page.
-     2. They will be directed to a page with another hero image and call to action.

   2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

      1. The navigation bar clearly highlights the "Contact Us" Page.
-     2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
+     2. Here they can fill out the form on the page or are told that alternatively they can email or message the organisation on social media.
-     3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
+     3. The footer contains links to the organisations Facebook, Twitter, YouTube and Instagram page.
-     4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+     4. Whichever link they click, it will open up in a new tab to ensure the user can easily get back to the website.
-     5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

   3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
      1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-     2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-     3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.

 - #### Frequent User Goals

   1. As a Frequent User, I want to check to see if there are any news updates.

-     1. The user would already be comfortable with the website layout and can easily click the banner message.
+     1. The user would already be comfortable with the website layout and can easily find the latest news on the Home page.

   2. As a Frequent User, I want to check to see if there are any new dogs available.

-     1. The user would already be comfortable with the website layout and can easily click the blog link
+     1. The user would already be comfortable with the website layout and can easily click the nav bar tab "Meet the Dogs" to take them to the page.
+New arrivals are also flagged in the latest news section on the Home page.

-  3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-     1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-     2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-     3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

 ### Further Testing